Time-Harmonic Magnetic Model¶

 Introduction¶

-The time-harmonic magnetic model describes electromagnetic fields in terms of their complex amplitudes at a single angular frequency \(\omega = 2\pi f\), under the low-frequency (eddy-current) approximation where displacement currents are neglected.
-This approximation is applicable when wave-propagation effects are negligible compared to diffusion/induction effects, which is typical for many low-frequency magnetic devices.
+The time-harmonic magnetic model describes electromagnetic fields by their complex amplitudes at a single angular frequency \(\omega = 2 \pi f\), under the low-frequency (eddy-current) approximation where displacement currents are neglected.
+This approximation is appropriate when wave-propagation effects are negligible compared to magnetic diffusion and induction — typical for low-frequency magnetic devices such as transformers, induction-heating systems, and motor end-region analyses.

 Model¶

-The model can be created and added to the simulation using
+The model is created and added to the simulation with

 time_harmonic_magnetic_model = TimeHarmonicMagneticModel(